mtx13/NLP_Employee_Performance/README.md

 Addition of the sentiment scoring increase the weighted f1 score by 22%.
 Inclusion of the Ordinal Classifier actually dropped the score.
 The performance categories were presented in the data as a nine-box matrix and also as ordinal numbers.
 This project seems to indicate that performance is best represented as that nine-box matrix rather than an ordered list.

+A full discussion of the results can be found at the blog post available [here](https://medium.com/@marcellatietjen/nlp-and-employee-performance-ratings-9d37956c388e).

 ---
 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>